ajauwena/Bioinformatics_Projects/Aligning_Burbot_Reads_to_Reference_Genomes/README.md

 ### 2. Python Scripts

-There are four Python scripts included in this repository.
+The Python scripts included in this repository are as follows:

 #### alignment_statistics_csv_burbot_bwa.py